andifalk/secure-development-on-kubernetes/step3-hello-rootless/README.md

 docker exec hello-rootless whoami
 ```

-This should return the following user information (it should not be root any more)
+This should return the following user information (it should not be root anymore)

 ```shell
 appuser